 Valentine’s Day Sour Cream Sugar Cookie Recipe

-Today I’m sharing my Valentine’s Day Sour Cream Sugar Cookie Recipe.
-This sour cream sugar cookie recipe is at least 50 years old.
+I’m sharing my Valentine’s Day Sour Cream Sugar Cookie Recipe today.
+This sour cream sugar cookie recipe is at least 55 years old.

 It’s one of those recipes that everyone passed around at church parties.
-I know my mom made some sugar cookies, but I can’t find her recipe.
+My mom made some sugar cookies, but I can’t find her recipe.

-My daughter, Allison, has a cream cheese sugar cookie recipe that I’m going to share with you today as well.
-Her recipe calls for almond extract, mine uses vanilla.
+My daughter, Allison, has a cream cheese sugar cookie recipe I’ll share today.
+Her recipe calls for almond extract; mine uses vanilla.
+Cream Cheese Frosted Sugar Cookies

 Kitchen Items You Need: